Extension theorems for reductive group schemes

-The proof of Theorem 1.1 (a) we include combines the cohomology theory of Lie algebras with a simplified variant of [Va1, Claim 2, p.
-464] (see Subsections 3.3, 3.5, and 4.1).
-The proof of Theorem 1.1 (b) is an application of [CTS, Cor.
-6.12] (see Subsection 4.2).
-The classical purity theorem of Nagata and Zariski (see [Gr2, Exp.
-X, 3.4 (i)]) says that the pair $(Y,Y\setminus U)$ is quasi-pure, provided $Y$ is regular and $U$ contains all points of $Y$ of codimension $1$ in $Y$.
-In such a case, a slightly weaker form of Theorem 1.1 (c) was obtained in [CTS, Thm.
+The proof of the Theorem 1.2 we include combines the cohomology theory of Lie algebras with a simplified variant of [V1, Claim 2, p.
+464] (see Subsections 3.3 and 3.5).
+The proof of Theorem 1.4 (a) is an application of [CTS, Cor.
+6.12] (see Subsection 4.1).
+The classical purity theorem of Nagata and Zariski (see [G2, Exp.
+X, Thm.
+3.4 (i)]) says that the pair $(Y,Y\setminus U)$ is quasi-pure, provided $Y$ is {\it regular} and $U$ contains all points of $Y$ of codimension $1$ in $Y$.
+In such a case, a slightly weaker form of Theorem 1.4 (b) was obtained in [CTS, Thm.
 6.13].
-In general, the hypotheses of Theorem 1.1 (b) and (c) are needed (see Remarks 4.4).
+In general, the hypotheses of the Theorem 1.4 are needed (see Remarks 4.3).
 See [MB] (resp.
-[FC], [Va1], and [Va2]) for different analogues of Theorem 1.1 (c) for Jacobian (resp. for abelian) schemes.
-For instance, in [Va2, Thm.
-1.3] we proved that if $Y$ is a regular, formally smooth scheme over the ring of Witt vectors with coefficients in a perfect field $l$ and if $U$ contains all points of $Y$ that are either of characteristic $0$ or of codimension $1$ in $Y$, then each abelian scheme over $U$ extends (automatically in a unique way) to an abelian scheme over $Y$.
+[FC], [V1], [V2], and [VZ]) for different analogues of Theorems 1.4 (a) and (b) for Jacobian (resp. for abelian) schemes.
+For instance, in [VZ, Cor.
+1.5] it is proved that if $Y$ is a regular, formally smooth scheme over the spectrum of a discrete valuation ring of mixed characteristic $(0,p)$ and index of ramification at most $p-1$ and if $U$ contains all points of $Y$ that are of either characteristic $0$ or codimension $1$ in $Y$, then each abelian scheme over $U$ extends uniquely to an abelian scheme over $Y$.